alba-lang/lang-spec/sphinx/src/draft/monad_recursion.rst

             :=
                 \ s := (just a, s)

-``fail`` is a parser which always fails and does not give any guaratee for progress.
+``fail`` is a parser which always fails and does not give any guarantee for progress.

 .. code::